Aliases for GJA3 Gene

 GeneCards Summary for GJA3 Gene

 GJA3 (Gap Junction Protein Alpha 3) is a Protein Coding gene.
-Diseases associated with GJA3 include Cataract 14, Multiple Types and Early-Onset Nuclear Cataract.
-Among its related pathways are Vesicle-mediated transport and Gap junction trafficking.
-GO annotations related to this gene include gap junction channel activity.
+Diseases associated with GJA3 include Cataract 14, Multiple Types and Early-Onset Posterior Polar Cataract.
+Among its related pathways are Myometrial Relaxation and Contraction Pathways and Gap junction trafficking.
+Gene Ontology (GO) annotations related to this gene include gap junction channel activity.
 An important paralog of this gene is GJA8.

 Gap channels (gap junctions) are specialized cell-cell contacts that provide direct intracellular communication.
 They allow passive diffusion of molecules up to 1 kDa, including nutrients, metabolites (glucose), ions (K+, Ca2+) and second messengers (IP3, cAMP).